casmirconsensys/SneakerCred/README.md

 ## Versioning

-We use [pragman solidity ^5.0.0](https://solidity.readthedocs.io/en/v0.5.3/layout-of-source-files.html) for versioning.
+We use [pragma solidity ^5.0.0](https://solidity.readthedocs.io/en/v0.5.3/layout-of-source-files.html) for versioning.
 For ABI Encoding, see the [ABIEncoderV2](https://github.com/ethereum/solidity/issues/3379).

 ## Authors